as3ert/CSC3170/README.md

 ## 2. Team Members

-Our team consists of the following members, listed in the table below (the team leader is shown in the first row, and is marked with 🚩 behind his/her name):
+Our team consists of the following members, listed in the table below (the team leader is shown in the first row, and is marked with 🚩 behind his name):

 <!-- change the info below to be the real case -->